MuniraAlmutlaq/AL_ALLAM_Challenge/README.md

 # AL Scanning Tool 🦾 📝

--The AL project- is a scanning tool that works with image and text processing - arabic language supported.
+The AL project - is a scanning tool that works with image and text processing - arabic language supported.

 This tool works on a website, where the user can upload or drag & drop the image and crop it if needed to start the image and text processing.